plone/training/docs/plone-deployment/edit-project.md

 Now configure the plugin by adding the GitHub configuration as JSON.
 Navigate to {guilabel}`Users > Authomatic (OAuth2/OpenID)` from anywhere in the Site Setup.

-Copy the following JSON configuration, and replace two values from GitHub.
+Copy the following JSON configuration, and replace the two values from GitHub.
 The client ID will be the value for `consumer_key`.
 The client secret will be the value for `consumer_secret`.
 Replace the existing JSON configuration in the control panel with your new configuration.